 Beat the jetlag.
 Fight through the jetlag as much as possible so you can explore as much as you can.
-Fight the urge to nap too much throughout the day, as it’ll only make the jetlag worse.
-Try to adjust yourself to sleeping and eating in time with your new timezone as soon as you arrive.
+Resist the urge to nap too much throughout the day, as it’ll only make the jetlag worse.
+Try to adjust yourself to sleeping and eating in time with your new time zone as soon as you arrive.
 Even if the first few days are rough, it’ll help in the long run!

 Read the fine print when you’re booking travel.
 Whether it’s flights, hotels, activities or something else, travel purchases usually come with fine print.
 Make sure you know the details of your travel.
 Are your flights are refundable or not?
 Do you have to use your train tickets for a certain time only and are they flexible?
 Do your reservations have additional fees you’ll have to pay at checkout?